Vista-LLaMA: Reducing Hallucination in Video Language Models via Equal Distance to Visual Tokens: Conclusion

 \section{Conclusion}

 In this work, we present \model ~to improve the video understanding in large language model.
 A new vision-aware attention is introduced to maintain same relative distance between all visual tokens and language tokens.
 In addition, we propose a sequential visual projector to map video into the language space to enable temporal modeling.
 Experiments on several video question answering task demonstrate that our designs significant improves the current SoTA.
 Current work is built on the pre-trained image-text architecture, the power of our designs could be enlarged when applied in pre-training stage.
-We would consider evaluating the model in more general multi-modal tasks and evaluating the capacity for vision language pre-training. {
+Furthermore, the performance of our sequential encoder on longer videos can also be assessed.
+We would consider evaluating the model in more tasks and applied the attention mechanism to more vision language models.

+\textbf{Acknowledgements.} This work was supported by the National Natural Science Foundation of China (62293554, U2336212), and China Postdoctoral Science Foundation (524000-X92302).